IBM/aspera-cli/README.erb.md

 aslmcli config id <profile name> set|delete|show|initialize
 ```

+Two profiles are reserved:

-The profile "config" is reserved for the global parameters of the `aslmcli` tool.
+* "config" is reserved for the global parameters of the `aslmcli` tool.
-The profile "config" contains a special parameter: "version" showing the CLI version used to create
+It contains a special parameter: "version" showing the CLI
-this file.
-It is used to check for incompatibilities.
+version used to create this file.
+It is used to check compatibility.
-The profile "default" is reserved to define the default profile name used for plugins.
+* "default" is reserved to define the default profile name used for plugins.

 Usually, a configuration "profile" corresponds to a set of parameters used for a specific plugin.